acolomba/blackvuesync/README.md

 ```

 Other options:
+* ```--priority```: Downloads recordings with different priorities: "time" downloads oldest to newest; "type" downloads manual, event, normal and parking recordings in that order.
+Defaults to "time".
 * ```--max-used-disk```: Downloads stop once the specified used disk percentage threshold is reached.
 Defaults to 90%.
 * ```--timeout```: Sets a timeout for establishing a connection to the dashcam, in seconds.
 This is a float.
 Defaults to 10.0 seconds.
 * ```--quiet```: Quiets down output messages, except for unexpected errors.
 Takes precedence over ```--verbose```.